Reviews You Can Rely On

 Not the lightest

-We consider the Black Diamond Vision MIPS the best climbing helmet on the market today.
-The addition of the MIPS (Multi-directional Impact Protection System) harness – technology that is now standard in both bike and ski helmets – reportedly reduces the chances of concussion by deflecting certain impacts and reducing impact forces.
+We consider the Black Diamond Vision Mips the best climbing helmet on the market today.
+One tester says, “It's the most comfortable climbing helmet I've ever worn.”
+The addition of the Mips (Multi-directional Impact Protection System) harness – technology that is now standard in both bike and ski helmets – reportedly reduces the chances of concussion by deflecting certain impacts and reducing impact forces.
 We see no reason this technology should not become standard in climbing helmets.
-The Vision MIPS is also really comfortable, highly adjustable, and well-ventilated.
+The Vision Mips is also really comfortable, highly adjustable, and well-ventilated.
 We reach for this helmet the most often for our personal climbing and guiding, which just goes to show how versatile and comfortable this helmet is.

-The MIPS harness and more durable ABS shell make this helmet heavier than most other foam options.
+The Mips harness and more durable ABS shell make this helmet heavier than most other foam options.
 That said, we don't really feel the weight difference over a long day of climbing, and the added durability and protection are well worth the weight increase.
 It still certainly feels lighter than any helmets that use a full hard-shell design.
-The technology incorporated in this helmet increases the price, but we don't consider the price outrageous compared to other high-end foam helmets.
-If you want the best protection from your climbing helmet, in the most comfortable and adjustable package available, then the Vision MIPS makes that decision easy.
 If you're looking for the lightest weight helmets on the market, check out the Black Diamond Vapor or the Petzl Sirocco — just know that these models are not as durable.
+The technology incorporated into the Vision helmet increases the price, but we don't consider the price outrageous compared to other high-end foam helmets.
+If you want great protection coupled with comfort and adjustability, the Vision Mips makes that decision easy.

 Credit: Jeff Dobronyi